 The City has completed its initial prioritization and ranking of outfalls and anticipates initiating the dry weather screening and sampling in the late summer and fall of 2019.
+The

-The permit allows up to three years form the permit effective date to complete the dry weather screening and sampling.
-The status of any dry weather completed this year will be reported in the first annual report.
+City has completed the dry weather screening and sampling.
+The status of dry weather screening and sampling completed year was reported in annual reports.